Skip to content

 About

-Before entering academia, Oranburg practiced venture finance and emerging-company law at Fenwick & West LLP in Silicon Valley, and antitrust law at Cadwalader, Wickersham & Taft in Washington, DC.
-He earned his J.D., with honors, from the University of Chicago Law School and his B.A., magna cum laude, from the University of Florida.
+Before becoming a professor, he practiced venture finance and emerging-company law at Fenwick & West in Silicon Valley, and antitrust law at Cadwalader, Wickersham & Taft in Washington, D.C.
+He graduated with honors from the University of Chicago Law School and magna cum laude from the University of Florida.

 Current Positions